JerryHol/bhconfig/README.md

   - rare gloves (not Ogre Gauntlets - too high str req) ping only if filter level 0 or 1. yellow border with black dot on map
   - rare gloves (not Ogre Gauntlets - too high str req) filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
 - Tier 6
-  - added rare belts under 60str ping only if filter level 0 or 1. yellow border with black dot on map
+  - added rare belts under 150 str req with 4 box rows ping only if filter level 0 or 1. yellow border with black dot on map
-  - added rare belts under 60str filter level 2+ show map box but no ping tier 6. yellow border with black dot on map
+  - added rare belts under 150 str req with 4 box rows filter level 2+ show map box but no ping tier 6. yellow border with black dot on map
 - Whitelist
   - Rare Ogre Gauntlets
   - Rare Mirrored and Myrmidon Boots